 The College purchases commercial property insurance through the master property program administered by the Department of Enterprise Services.
 The policy has a deductible of \$250,000 per occurrence and the policy limit is \$100,000,000 per occurrence.
 The College has had no claims in excess of the coverage amount within the past three years.
-The College currently has elected to have coverage for three buildings, the contents of eight buildings and business interruption for the building that houses our primary data center.
+The College currently has elected to have coverage for three buildings and the contents of eight buildings.
 The College made these selections by carefully evaluating building age, condition, contents, and use.
 The College assumes its potential property losses for all other buildings and contents on campus.